bestchanges/studyworthy/docs/LMS.md

 # LMS App

 # Backlog Tasks
+- [ ] importer: fix bug.
+Only one content item is added to the course
 - [ ] importer: clean content items not in file but in DB (content-always)
 - [ ] admin: course content modification
 - [ ] admin: Unit with Content Inline